crcx/retroforth/doc/RETRO-Book.md

 * Readability is important
 * Be consistent
-* Don't use a prefix as the first character of a name
+* Don't use a sigil as the first character of a name
 * Don't use underscores in word names
 * Use short names for indices
 * Word names start with a `-` for "not"